lurchmath/openmath-js/docs/work-done.md

  * Deep copying OpenMath objects and comparing them for structural equality
  * Serialization to/deserialization from a simple prefix notation string encoding useful for convenience (e.g., `f(x)` means what you'd think)
- * Routines for indexing and addressing child or descendant notes within an OpenMath tree structure
+ * Routines for indexing and addressing child or descendant nodes within an OpenMath tree structure
  * Routines for editing an OpenMath tree structure by inserting, removing, or replacing subtrees with others